Pylons/deform/docs/basics.rst

 other.
 It is also used as the title if a title is not provided.

 The *title* of a schema node is metadata about a schema node.
-It shows up as the legend above the form field(s) related to the schema node.
+It shows up in the legend above the form field(s) related to the schema node.
 By default, it is a capitalization of the *name*.

 The *description* of a schema node is metadata about a schema node.